VollRahm/AutoWLAN/README.md

 # AutoWLAN
-With this tool you can connect to a Wifi Network using a config file (at Windows Startup for example) Currently the tool only connect to Wifi Networks that are already registered.
+With this tool you can connect to a Wifi Network using a config file (at Windows Startup for example).
+Currently the tool only connect to Wifi Networks that are already registered.

 ## How to use it?